TheTrueDarckuser/FileCrusher/README.md

 # FileCrusher

-You can specify the number of broken bits inside
+You can specify the number of broken bits inside.
 Just write the file name along with its extension